Most homebuyers spend lots of time browsing internet listings before they go touring homes, so it’s important for a seller’s listing to be on point.

-While it seems that real estate agents use the same old phrases over and over again, there are three words that the pros at Trulia say should not be included in your listing because they’re overused and misused.
+Although it seems that real estate agents use the same old phrases over and over again, there are three words the pros at Trulia say should not be included in your listing because they’re overused and misused.

 In fact, Trulia says that using these words can even hurt the chances of a speedy sale.

 Real estate pros: Don’t use these 3 words in home listings